Types of scams and fraud

 The fraudsters will build a relationship with the victim over several calls and emails, but always stressing the urgency of investing, as time is limited.

 They impersonate banks and securities houses and using amended copies of real documentation the have obtained, they create fake financial products or goods.

 Their email addresses will look very similar to the company they are impersonating, claiming to be a subsidiary.
 They may also give the main switchboard number of that company to reinforce their credentials, advising that using their mobile number, the victim has a direct line and avoids waiting in a switchboard queue.

 They may even create a false web-site to add to the illusion of authenticity.

-CEO FraudAn e-mail arrives with the finance team, which is headed with the name of the company CEO or Managing Director.
-The email instructs the finance team to make an immediate payment to them and provides bank details.
+For example, an email arrives with the finance team, supposedly from the company CEO or managing director.
+The email instructs the finance team to make a payment to them immediately and provides bank details.

 Unfortunately, counterfeit software may contain Malware that is loaded onto your machine and gives fraudsters access to all of your system, emails and potentially your bank accounts.

 When the fraudsters empty the victim’s bank account, that cheap software is no longer a bargain!